How can you improve PCOS symptoms

 Insulin Resistance Diet for PCOS

 If you have been diagnosed with PCOS it is important to eat in a way which prevents blood glucose levels rising too high, in this way you are helping your body combat its insulin resistance.
-Having stable and low blood glucose levels prevents your body from producing too much insulin which in turn helps to promote a good hormone balance.
+Having stable and normal blood glucose levels prevents your body from producing too much insulin which in turn helps to promote a good hormone balance.

 Do I have to cut out carbs if I have PCOS?

-Carbs are broken down into glucose and released straight into the bloodstream – raising blood glucose levels.
 Low calorie/high carb diets, which tend to be promoted by clubs such as Slimming World and Weight Watchers, often lead to intense blood glucose imbalances.
 If you have been diagnosed with PCOS you should look to avoid this type of diet.

 Slower release of energy 🡪 stable blood glucose levels 🡪 normal insulin production